 Officially launched on 3 September 2019, ROXANNE is a research and innovation project funded under the EU Horizon 2020 Programme.
 The three-year project led by the IDIAP research institute brings together 24 partners, including 10 Law Enforcement Agencies (LEAs), small or medium enterprises (SMEs), and representatives of industry and academia from 16 countries.

 For more information on ROXANNE visit the project website or contact our team.

-Angelo Napolano, Communications and Marketing Manager at Trilateral Research
+Angelo Napolano, Head of Communications & Marketing at Trilateral Research

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 833635